-Ana Maria Abeijon UCPel, Brazil Email: anabeijon@terra.com.br Vladik Kreinovich UTEP - USA Email: vladik@utep.edu
+Vladik Kreinovich UTEP - USA Email: vladik@utep.edu

-Abstract-Computer systems based on fuzzy logic should be able to generate an output from the handling of inaccurate data input by applying a rule based system.
+Abstract-Computer systems based on fuzzy logic are capable of generating a reliable output even when handling inaccurate input data by applying a rule based system.
 The main contribution of this paper is to show that quantum computing can be used to extend the class of fuzzy sets.
-The central idea associates the states of a quantum register to membership functions (mFs) of fuzzy subsets, and the rules for the processes of fuzzyfication are performed by unitary qTs.
-This paper introduces an interpretation of aggregations obtained by classical fuzzy states, that is, by multi-dimensional quantum register associated to mFs on unitary interval U. In particular, t-norms and t-conorms based on quantum gates, allow the modeling and interpretation of union, intersection, difference and implication among fuzzy sets, also including an expression for the class of fuzzy S-implications.
-Furthermore, an interpretation of the symmetric sum was achieved by considering the sum of related classical fuzzy states.
-For all cases, the measurement process performed on the corresponding quantum registers yields the correct interpretation for all the logical operators.
+The central idea associates the states of a quantum register to membership functions (mFs) of fuzzy subsets, and the rules for the processes of fuzzyfication are performed by unitary quantum transformations.
+Thus, this paper describes multidimensional quantum registers, associated to mFs on the unitary interval U, in order to introduce a novel interpretation of aggregations found in fuzzy set theory.
+In particular, t-norms and t-conorms based on quantum gates allows the modeling and interpretation of union, intersection, difference and implication among fuzzy sets, also including an expression for the class of fuzzy S-implications.
+Furthermore, an interpretation of the symmetric sum was achieved by considering the quantum register sum operator.